Ideapersie/FinalProject_KCL/README.md

 A Gradio interface that answers a question under both the gated policy and closed-book, showing what retrieval bought: the gate's decision with every member's signal, threshold and vote, a draft-token entropy heatmap, and term highlighting over retrieved chunks.
-Four preset questions — two the logged run skipped, two it retrieved on — sit under the Run button.
+Four preset questions (two the logged run skipped, two it retrieved on) sit under the Run button.

 Answers appear as three columns, P5 against P3 against the correct answer, over a strip that is green only when **both** policies picked the gold letter, amber